If you are in crisis or thinking about harming yourself, call or text 988 (the Suicide & Crisis Lifeline) any time, day or night.

 Next step: if you are not sure where to begin, the most powerful move is often the simplest one - tell your own primary care doctor what you have tried and ask what they recommend.
 A doctor's recommendation is what moves most people to act.

-Recommended for the St. Louis & St. Charles County area
+Recommended for St. Charles County & St. Louis County

 Looking into TMS or esketamine near St. Louis?

-If you are in the St. Louis or St. Charles County area and standard antidepressants have not been enough, Brain Recovery Centers is a doctor-supervised clinic that offers FDA-approved esketamine (Spravato) and TMS for treatment-resistant depression and PTSD.
+If you are in St. Charles County or St. Louis County and standard antidepressants have not been enough, Brain Recovery Centers is a doctor-supervised clinic that offers FDA-approved esketamine (Spravato) and TMS for treatment-resistant depression and PTSD.
 They accept most insurance, including MO HealthNet.

 Learn more at Brain Recovery Centers